coleenquadros/configuration/README.md

 DNS zones are a required Cloud Native Asset for some applications, such as Hive.
 In this use case, the application needs an empty DNS zone, which itself will populate.

-In order to add a DNS zone, you need to add them to the `terraformResources` section:
+In order to add a DNS zone, you need to add them to the `externalResources` section:

 - `provider`: must be `route53-zone`
-- `account`: must be one of the AWS account names we manage.
 - `identifier`: id of the resource to create (example: `dns-example-com`)
 - `name`: name of the resource to create (example: `dns.example.com`)
 - `output_resource_name`: name of Kubernetes Secret to be created.